MultiSafepay/docs/content/integration/self-made/configure-your-webhook.md

 - Is publicly accessible, or has MultiSafepay on your allow list.
 - Uses HTTPS - We don't accept HTTP for security reasons.

-For a list of MultiSafepay IP addresses, email the Integration Team at <integration@multisafepay.com>
+For a list of MultiSafepay IP addresses, email <integration@multisafepay.com>

 ### Website level